sal55/langs/pcl/readme.md

 * Stack-based VM
 * Byte-code-like instruction set, but with types
-* Supports lower-level languages perhaps up to a couple of steps beyond C
+* Supports lower-level languages perhaps up to a couple of steps beyond C (anything must be implemented on top)
-* Datatypes supported are u8 u16 u32 u64 u128 i8 i16 i32 i64 i128 f32 f64 and Block.
+* Datatypes supported are u8 u16 u32 u64 u128, i8 i16 i32 i64 i128, f32 f64 and Block.
+* 128-bit support is sparse
 * Block types implement fixed size arrays and structs
-* 128-bit support is sparse
 * Designed for whole program compilers, so the entire program is generated as PCL then converted
-* Multiple PCL inputs (needed for languages such as C with independent compilation) is a possibility, but all files would need submitted at once
+* Multiple PCL inputs (needed for languages such as C with independent compilation) is a possibility, but all files would need submitting at once
 * Designed for 64-bit targets
 * Rich set of instructions targeted at my own system language